liu247/RATD_copy/README.md

 This version is not the final version of our code, we will update the full version ASAP.

 ## Data
-The electricity data can e found at ./data/ts2vec
+The electricity dataset can be found at ./data/ts2vec

 ## Experiments
 ### Retrieval